cloudmesh-community/book/chapters/class/516/quicktips.md

 #### Reproducibility

 In general, any project must be deployable by the TA.
 If it takes hours to deploy your project, please talk to us before the final submission.
 This should not be the case.
-Also, if it takes 100 steps, we are sure you can automate them, as you are likely doing something wrong or have not thought about the engineering aspect of cloud computing where as we tend to automate most of the steps.
+Also, if it takes 100 steps to do by hand, we are sure you can automate them, as you are likely doing something wrong or have not thought about the engineering aspect of cloud computing where as we tend to automate most of the steps.
+A part of your grade will be how much your project is automated.

 You have plenty of time to execute a wonderful project, but you need to work consistently on it.
-Starting one week before the deadline will not work.
+Starting one week before the deadline will be desatourous.

 The best way to assure reproducibility is to use `pytest`.
 We will discuss how to do that in class.